 Outdoors this means the soil should be amended to ensure it is rich in nutrients but loose enough for good drainage.
 They can grow well in soil with lots of gravel, or even in soil-filled niches in rock walls.

 Indoors, string of hearts grows best in a pot with good drainage holes in the bottom.
 Use a loose, well-draining soil mix, such as a cactus mix.
 You can also make your own soil mixture.
 A simple recipe is equal parts of ordinary potting soil, sharp sand, and a gritty amendment that promotes drainage.
 This last part could be perlite, pumice, pebbles, bark chips, pieces of broken pots, etc.

 If you’re thinking about getting a mini monstera, you’ll need to use loose but chunky soil with aerating add ins like orchid mix.

-String of hearts grows relatively slowly.
+Although string of hearts can add several feet of length in a growing season, when it comes to filling up the pot string of hearts grows relatively slowly.
 You’ll want to repot when it becomes rootbound, but it doesn’t mind a little crowding.
 You shouldn’t need to repot it more than once every 2-3 years.

 When you do need to repot, the best time is in the late spring or in the summer, during the active growing season.
 This will allow it to rebound more easily from any trauma from the transplanting process.